By Isis Darios

 The World Tourism Organization (UNWTO) has strengthened its collaboration with the WHO, pulling all of the organization’s recommendations into an official website: COVID-19: Putting People First.

 Australia has answered essential questions for hotels, such as what is the risk to staff and what to tell guests in a FAQ-style resource to shape hospitality reopening plans within the country.
-Read more in the Coronavirus information for hotels and hotel staff.

 New Zealand’s Ministry of Health offers guidance on cleaning a room that has been used by a suspected, probable, or confirmed case.
 Hopefully, you won’t need to use it, but it’s an informative resource on precautionary measures related to possible infections: General cleaning information following a suspected, probable or confirmed case of COVID-19.